Deduktiva/magnolia-python/Python/Doc/library/decimal.rst

    Set the current context for the active thread to *c*.

-Beginning with Python 2.5, you can also use the :keyword:`with` statement and the :func:`localcontext` function to temporarily change the active context.
+You can also use the :keyword:`with` statement and the :func:`localcontext` function to temporarily change the active context.

-.. function:: localcontext([c])
+.. function:: localcontext(ctx=None, **kwargs)

-   Return a context manager that will set the current context for the active thread to a copy of *c* on entry to the with-statement and restore the previous context when exiting the with-statement.
+   Return a context manager that will set the current context for the active thread to a copy of *ctx* on entry to the with-statement and restore the previous context when exiting the with-statement.
 If no context is specified, a copy of the current context is used.

-   .. versionadded:: 2.5
+The *kwargs* argument is used to set the attributes of the new context.

    For example, the following code sets the current decimal precision to 42 places, performs a calculation, and then automatically restores the previous context::